Hire a bookkeeper: when to and what it costs in the UK

 How do I know if I need a bookkeeper or an accountant?

-Hire a bookkeeper for daily transaction recording, bank reconciliation and basic reporting.
-Hire an accountant for tax returns, strategic advice and compliance.
+Hire a bookkeeper for daily transaction recording, bank reconciliation, and basic reporting.
+Hire an accountant for tax returns, strategic advice, and compliance.
 Most small businesses need both working together.

 Can I hire a part-time or freelance bookkeeper?

 Yes, many bookkeepers work freelance or part-time, which suits small businesses well.
 You can hire them for a few hours per week or month depending on your transaction volume.
-Cloud-based software makes remote collaboration easy.
+Cloud-based software makes remote collaboration straightforward.

 Disclaimer